Jas-SinghFSU/DEVCONNECTOR/readme.md

 - Express : Main web framework
 - Express-validator : Data validation.
 When we make a post request to API and there's fields that need to be there but aren't, this helps.
 - Bcryptjs: For password encryption.
-- Config: For global variables
+- Config: For global variables (ex: default.json for mongodb)
 - Gravatar: For profile avatars
 - jsonwebtoken: We're using JWT and this helps with web tokens
 - Mongoose: MongoDB helper